MichaelSault/MotionDataVisualizer/README.md

 ### April 9, 2020
 #### To Do:
-- [ ] Find an example of motion data
+- [x] Find an example of motion data
-  - [ ] Check out accosiated skeleton
+  - [x] Check out accosiated skeleton
   - [ ] Make a comparable skeleton that works with motion data
 - [ ] Continue refining the skeleton using the motion data
+  - [ ] Start work on hands and feet

 #### Completed:
 - [x] Working with the Kinetic Library